PenguinTeo/Comfyui-Something-Penguin/README.md

 ## Color Nodes

-This repository implements a set of placeholder nodes for image adjustment, intended for use with ComfyUI.
-Actual image operations require external libraries that are not available in this environment.
+This repository contains a lightweight collection of colour adjustment nodes for ComfyUI.
+They operate on images expressed as nested Python lists of ``(R, G, B)`` tuples.
+The implementation avoids third-party dependencies so the nodes run in restricted environments.
+For full functionality you should install the dependencies listed in ``requirements.txt`` which enables use of packages such as Pillow.